jeffsimonson/willies-reimagined-basic/README.md

 There was a simple brochure-style website at the time, but it was not anything like what modern restaurants use.
 This project is my reimaging what the site might look like if Willie’s was around today.
 Whenever possible, I used actual photos that were taken at the time.

-From a technical perspective, the purpose of this project was to demonstrate my ability to develop a commercial website using HTML5, CSS3, and “vanilla” JavaScript.
+From a technical perspective, the purpose of this project was to demonstrate my ability to develop a commercial website using HTML5, CSS3, and JavaScript.
 A template from Colorlib was the initial inspiration for the project.
 I also used the following JavaScript code libraries/plug-ins:

 - jQuery
 - Bootstrap